-It is apparent that many new start-ups often suffer from poor legal advice, lack of funding and a general lack of knowledge of the market in which they operate, including the financial structures available to them and their ventures.
+It is apparent that many new start-ups often suffer from poor advice, lack of funding and a general lack of knowledge of the market in which they operate, including the financial structures available to them and their ventures.
 In a relatively young market, it is imperative that the UAE try to manage such issues and cultivate growth of home talent in the correct manner at the outset.
-Hence, the obligation to do so should go beyond government and national initiatives and should fall to and be promoted by those companies and businesses which are contributing to and seeking the prosperity of the economy in which they operate - all businesses in the UAE.
+Hence the obligation to do so should go beyond government and national initiatives and should fall to and be promoted by those companies and businesses which are contributing to and seeking the prosperity of the economy in which they operate - all businesses in the UAE.

 To this end, many local and international law firms are spearheading pro bono initiatives to promote homegrown talent and entrepreneurs in the UAE.
-For example, Morgan Lewis & Bockius has recently established a legal clinic which involves assisting regional startups (that do not have the means or resources to obtain the same) with legal issues pertaining to incorporating their businesses, managing their legal affairs and raising capital.
-The aim is to promote local talent and also ensure the interests of such start-ups are better represented without investors unduly taking advantage of the bargaining power they may have over such entrepreneurs.
+As an example, Morgan Lewis has recently established a legal clinic to assist regional start-ups, that do not have the means or resources to obtain professional help in incorporating their businesses, managing their legal affairs and raising capital.
+The aim is to promote local talent and also ensure the interests of the start-ups are better represented without investors taking undue advantage of the bargaining power they may have over entrepreneurs.

-Nonetheless, the efforts of a few will not see a significant change in attitudes of the masses hence a more concerted effort needs to be made on a wider scale if Dubai and the UAE are to attract global investors and venture capital firms and fully transform into the global financial hub the government has envisioned.
-(5)
+Nonetheless, the efforts of a few will not see a significant change in attitude and a more concerted effort needs to be made on a wider scale if Dubai and the UAE are to attract global investment and venture capital firms and to perform as a full scale global financial hub as the government has envisioned.